-In all my previous articles, I have mentioned how upon all turns the views change from 100% beautiful to a completely different and starkly contrasting 100% beautiful.
-Till now, we have experienced the lush green of Manali region, the beautiful black mountains with the exquisite white snow of Baralacha-La, the barrenness around Sarchu, the brown and beautiful plains at More Plains, the dizzying heights, the structures in the mountains due to centuries of bouts with the winds, and now this – Burgundy splendour.
+In all my previous articles, I have mentioned how upon all turn, the views change from 100% beautiful to a completely different and starkly contrasting 100% beautiful.
+Till now, we have experienced the lush green of Manali region, the beautiful black mountains with the exquisite white snow of Baralacha-La, the barrenness around Sarchu, the brown and beautiful plains at More Plains, the dizzying heights, the structures in the mountains due to centuries of bouts with the winds, and now this – Burgundy splendor.

 What is so exceptional about these particular hills, and the attractiveness of it is that you’re driving along the river bed of our striking Indus River, with white Stupas of all forms and sizes for your eyes to seek out.